birkhoffcheng/ie421-hft/doc/Samuel.md

 - Run tutorial code on localhost
 - Search and read information about of how to build data pipelines in Apache Airflow

+## 25/04/2023
+- Follow the tutorial of Vargrant to understand the basics of the enviornment and be able to set up a vagrant file to configure 3 VMs with apache airflow installed and start the development of the data warehouse over this distributed system

+  (I have been able to understand the basics of the enviornemnt, currently I am working in set up the shell scripts to install apache airflow and the set up of the networking between the VMs)